easyrdf/easyrdf/README.md

 EasyRdf
 =======
 EasyRdf is a PHP library designed to make it easy to consume and produce RDF.
 It was designed for use in mixed teams of experienced and inexperienced RDF developers.
-It is written in Object Oriented PHP.
+It is written in Object Oriented PHP and has been tested extensively using PHPUnit.

-During parsing EasyRdf builds up a graph of PHP objects that can then be walked around to get the data to be placed on the page.
+After parsing EasyRdf builds up a graph of PHP objects that can then be walked around to get the data to be placed on the page.
+Dump methods are available to inspect what data is available during development.

-Data is typically loaded into a EasyRdf_Graph object from source RDF documents.
+Data is typically loaded into a [EasyRdf_Graph] object from source RDF documents, loaded from the web via HTTP.
+The [EasyRdf_GraphStore] class simplifies loading and saving data to a SPARQL 1.1 Graph Store.

-The source document could either be an RDF file on the web or the output of a Construct or Describe SPARQL query from a triplestore.
+SPARQL queries can be made over HTTP to a Triplestore using the [EasyRdf_SparqlClient] class.
+SELECT and ASK queries will return an [EasyRdf_SparqlResult] object and CONSTRUCT and DESCRIBE queries will return an [EasyRdf_Graph] object.

 ### Example ###